MithrilJS/mithril.js/docs/getting-started.md

 }
 ```

-The code above defines the view-model object.
-It has three members: `list`, which is simply an array, `description`, which is an `m.prop` getter-setter function with an empty string as the initial value, and `add`, which is a method that adds a new Todo instance to `list` if an input description getter-setter is not an empty string.
+The code above defines a view-model object called `vm`.
+It is simply a javascript object that has a `init` function.
+This function initializes the `vm` object with three members: `list`, which is simply an array, `description`, which is an `m.prop` getter-setter function with an empty string as the initial value, and `add`, which is a method that adds a new Todo instance to `list` if an input description getter-setter is not an empty string.

 Later in this guide, we'll pass the `description` property as the parameter to this function.
 When we get there, I'll explain why we're passing description as an argument instead of simply using OOP-style member association.

 You can use the view-model like this: